Brighton Massachusetts Cashes In on MassHousing Sober Living Grant

 About Vanderburgh House

-The majority of our houses are run by self-employed Owner/Operators who collaborate with Vanderburgh House to provide sober living in their neighborhoods.
-As a member of our collaborative of sober living Operators, Vanderburgh Communities gives Charters to Operators who want to manage their own sober living home in conjunction with us.
+The majority of our houses are run by self-employed owners/Operators who collaborate with Vanderburgh House to provide sober living in their neighborhoods.
+As a member of our collaborative of sober living Operators, Vanderburgh Communities gives Charters to Operators who want to manage their own sober living homes in conjunction with us.
 If you’ve always wanted to create your own sober home, now’s your chance to do it!
 We urge you to join us for a meeting to learn more about this exciting chance to help your community.